 If you want to wear high heeled shoes, make sure that you are not wearing them every day, as this will help prevent long term physical problems.
 Try wearing thicker heels as opposed to stilettos to distribute weight more evenly across the feet.
 Always make sure you are wearing the proper shoes for the right occasion, such as sneakers for exercising.
 If you walk to work, try carrying your heels with you and changing into them once you arrive at work.
 Adding inserts to your heels can help cushion your feet and absorb shock.
 Full foot inserts or metatarsal pads are available.

-If you have any questions please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions please feel free to contact one of our offices located in Oradell and Clifton, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Effect of High Heels on the Feet

 Cracked heels are generally a minor and common – albeit discomforting – foot condition.
 The heels typically become cracked because of a lack of moisture.
 Therefore, it is important to moisturize your feet if they tend to become dry.
 Apply a moisturizer twice daily to help prevent the skin on the feet from becoming cracked.
 Washing your feet daily in a foot bath can help as well.
 It is important to keep the foot dry beyond moisturizing because bacteria and fungus thrive in wet and hot environments, like the feet.
 Wear socks that allow the feet to breath.
 Cotton socks are standard wear for most people and should be fine, but synthetic socks generally wick away moisture and allow for better air circulation.
 Similarly, shoes should be breathable as well.